loader image

 India’s tropical climate can lead to dehydration, especially when exploring cities or trekking in warmer areas.
 Since tap water in India is not generally safe to drink, it’s important to stay hydrated:

-- Avoid ice in drinks unless you are sure it’s made from purified water.
+• Avoid ice in drinks unless you’re sure it’s purified

-- Eat fruits that can be peeled, and avoid raw salads from street vendors.
+• Eat peeled fruits and avoid raw salads from street vendors

 These tips will help you avoid water-borne diseases and ensure a healthy journey.